Finding Out Why Your License Was Suspended in Maryland

 • State taxes

-Additionally, drivers who accumulate too many points on their licenses can eventually reach just the right amount of points to trigger a license suspension.
-Drivers incur points for committing traffic violations.
-Payable traffic offenses incur fewer points than must-appear offenses; however, accumulating too many payable offenses can quickly lead to a suspended license.
+Payable traffic offenses incur fewer points than must-appear offenses; however, accumulating too many payable offenses can quickly result in getting your Maryland driver’s license suspended.
 Understanding the point system in Maryland is critical to avoiding this outcome.

 STEP 1: REQUEST YOUR DRIVING RECORD REPORT ONLINE

-Your driving record report will indicate whether you have a valid or suspended license.
+Your driving record report will indicate whether you have a valid or suspended driver’s license.
 Your report shows the number of points you have accumulated against your license and the reasons for those points.
 You may request a copy of your report online.

 STEP 2: VISIT THE MARYLAND MVA IN PERSON

-You may request a copy of your driver’s license history at your local Maryland MVA office.
-You can walk right up to the service counter to make this request.
-Be sure to take your driver’s license as proof of identification.
 You will also incur a fee for this service, which you can pay in cash, with a credit card, or by personal check.
 You can also obtain your driving record from the MVA kiosks or via email from the MVA’s website.

 STEP 3: ASK TO SPEAK TO A MANAGER AT THE MVA

-While at the MVA office, ask to speak to a manager to determine the cause of your license suspension.
 Often, a revoked license is the result of an accumulation of 12 points in a two-year period.
-The MVA should have sent out a notice to let you know you have reached the threshold for a license suspension or to warn you that you are inching closer to that threshold.
+The MVA should have sent out a notice to let you know you have reached the threshold for a Maryland driver’s license suspension or to warn you that you are inching closer to that threshold.
 Typically, the MVA will send a written notice when you reach three to four points.

 There are three steps to check and see if your license has been suspended in Maryland.
 First, request your driving record report online to see if you have a valid or suspended license; second, visit the Maryland MVA in person; and third, ask to speak to a manager at the MVA to determine the cause of your license suspension.
-Often, a revoked license is a result of the accumulation of 12 points in a two-year period.

 Can I pay my citation to the Maryland MVA online?